PARIOT: Anti-Repackaging for IoT Firmware Integrity: Firmware Production and Delivery Process

-The typical firmware production and delivery process is summarized in Figure \ref{fig:firmware-delivery}.
+Figure \ref{fig:firmware-delivery} summarizes a typical firmware production and delivery process.
 The first steps are devoted to the production of the firmware (\emph{generation phase}), i.e., the building of the software bundle containing all the software that ensures the functioning of the IoT device.

-The firmware supply chain - even for a relatively simple, single-processor device - consists of many software providers, including chip vendors, tool vendors, and companies that provide the different software components.
-In the case of Figure \ref{fig:firmware-delivery}, the software supply chain is composed of three actors providing the OS, the device drivers, and the application, which delivers the device core functionalities, respectively.
+The firmware supply chain - even for a relatively simple, single-processor device - consists of many software providers, including chip and tool vendors and companies that provide different software components.
+In the case of Figure \ref{fig:firmware-delivery}, the software supply chain comprises three actors providing the OS, the device drivers, and the application, which delivers device core functionalities, respectively.

-The different pieces of software are then composed by the Firmware Manufacturer (FM), which generates the firmware image and some metadata information, like a digitally-signed manifest file, used to evaluate the success of the delivery phase.
+The different pieces of software are then composed by the \textit{Firmware Manufacturer} (FM), which generates the firmware image and some metadata information, like a digitally-signed manifest file, used to evaluate the success of the delivery phase.
 At the end of the generation phase, the firmware is released on a centralized repository (e.g., an IoT Firmware Update Server).

 The firmware delivery process (\emph{distribution phase}) can occur either \emph{manually} or by employing an \emph{automated firmware update} process.
 In the first case, users get the firmware from the firmware repository and distribute it to the IoT devices by using over-the-air (OTA) technologies (e.g., Bluetooth LE or Wi-Fi) or physical interfaces (e.g., UART or USB ports).
-For such a task, the user may also rely on a Mobile Update Agent (MUA), i.e., a companion mobile app (e.g., Samsung SmartThing\footnote{\url{https://www.samsung.com/it/apps/smartthings/}}) that acts as a gateway between the update server and the IoT device.
-After receiving an update notification, the MUA downloads the software update and verifies its integrity, e.g., by checking the consistency between the digitally-signed manifest file and the software package.
-Once the verification succeeds, the MUA sends the update to the Firmware Consumer using low-power radio technologies.
+For such a task, the user may also rely on a \textit{Mobile Update Agent} (MUA), i.e., a companion mobile app (e.g., Samsung SmartThing\footnote{\url{https://www.samsung.com/it/apps/smartthings/}}) that acts as a gateway between the update server and the IoT device.
+After receiving an update notification, the MUA downloads the software update and verifies its integrity, and - once the verification succeeds - it sends the update to the \textit{Firmware Consumer} using low-power radio technologies.
+As an example of integrity control, the MUA can verify the consistency between the digitally-signed manifest file and the software package.